Glass Elevator

 Description

-P3 100’ 5.6 Head up the crack on the face up sometimes friable plates but mostly good varnish to a good ledge.
+P3 100’ 5.6 Head up into the juggy crack system at the far RIGHT side of the chimney (the direct 5.9 chimney variation is detailed below).
+The crack looks dirty but climbs very well.
 There is a rope eating crack down low that will give you heinous rope drag if you are not careful.
+Belay at the bushy ledge at the top of the crack.

-P3v 100’ 5.9 Alternatively, climb the 5.9 chimney on the left, this chimney is wicked slippery, maybe the slickest I’ve ever climbed (maybe second to the kor ingalls polished calcite…).
-This option has some loose rock but goes to the same ledge.
+P3v 100’ 5.9 Alternatively, climb the 5.9 chimney on the left, this chimney is wicked slippery, maybe the slickest I’ve ever climbed (maybe second to the Kor Ingalls polished calcite…).
+This option has some loose rock and goes to the same ledge.

-P4 150’ 5.5 Head up and left into the large gully.
+P4 120’ 5.5 Head up and LEFT into the large vegetated gully.
 Ramble up the path of least resistance to the “restaurant sign ledge”, most of the signs have been washed away in a storm it seems.
-There is a small Charlie Brown style pine tree to mark this ledge.
+You're aiming for a ledge with a larger pine tree.

-P5 150’ 5.6 Walk left to the elevator shaft on “domestic bliss”, climb that routes last pitch for an absolutely stellar pitch of splitter varnish crack climbing.
+P5 150’ 5.6 Walk left on the belay ledge to the elevator shaft pitch on “Domestic Bliss”.
+Climb that route's last pitch for an absolutely stellar pitch of splitter varnish crack climbing.
 The first time up we climbed the crack system straight up and found it moderate but very friable and chossy with a couple death flakes, would not recommend.

 3 Comments